-Carb-loading: The practice of increasing the percentage of carbs in your diet during the days leading up to an endurance event such as a marathon, half-marathon, or even a long training run.
+Carb-loading: The practice of increasing the percentage of carbs in your diet during the days leading up to an endurance event such as a marathon, half-marathon, or even a long training workout.
 (Note: Carb-loading is not simply eating more of everything.)
 Carb-loading stores glycogen in the muscles and liver so that it can be used during the race; it is most effective when done along with a tape

 Dynamic Stretching: Controlled movements that increase flexibility, power, and range of motion.
 The best dynamic stretches for runners include lunges, squats, leg lifts, and butt-kicks.